microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 **Step 3 - Server**

 When you create an Azure SQL Managed Instance, supplying the server name is the same as in SQL Server.
 However, for databases and elastic pools, an Azure SQL Database server is required.
 This is a *logical* server that acts as a central administrative point for single or pooled database and includes logins, firewall rules, auditing rules, threat detection policies, and failover groups (more on these topics later).
 This logical server does not expose any instance-level access or features as with Azure SQL Managed Instance.
+For Azure SQL Database servers, the server name must be unique across all of Azure.
 You can read more on SQL Database servers [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-servers).

 Select **Create new** next to **Server** and provide the following information:
 * *Server name*: **aw-serverID** where ID is the same identifier you used for the database and resource group.